gnotu/qmx_appendage/README.md

 ## Future Enhancements

+* Change the power button.
+It's too easy to accidentally engage the power button in a backpack.
+Either a button cover is needed or a different switch
 * Shrink it.
 In version 0.1, the appendage is  bigger than the QMX itself.
 This is due to the large battery pack.
 Smaller battery packs can last through a SOTA activation.
 * Fix the threading.
 The threading for the plugs and jacks is not perfect so there is some wabble.
 In some cases a little hot glue may be needed.
 These should be fixed.
 * Make the left side open-able.
 Soldering in that narrow cavity is very awkward.